…at particular times a great many stupid people have a great deal of stupid money.

 Not knowing is just a total reliance on dumb luck for success.
-Knowing should add skill to the equation, but human nature is particularly triggered by the appearance of easy money and a desire to get rich quick.
+Knowing should bring skill to the equation, but human nature gets particularly triggered by the appearance of easy money and a desire to get rich quick.
 See Stanley Druckenmiller’s famous mistake diving back into Dotcom stocks at the top.

 The less obvious example of stupid money arises in panics.
-Most talks around panics focus on fear and the mistake of selling low.
-But that’s only one part of it.
+Most discussions around panics focus on fear and the mistake of selling low.
+But that’s only part of it.

 Whether it’s because of greed or a need to recover losses, seeing stocks down big can be just as enticing.
 It starts by imagining the windfall on a stock down 80% that then recovers to its previous highs.
 Hope, or is it desperation, breeds stupid money.

 Of course, thinking a stock down 80% is sure to recover, ignores the possibility it gets cut in half or worse.
-Stocks down big have usually fallen for a reason.
+Stocks down big usually fall for a reason.
 The business is in trouble.
 And if the business worsens, the stock falls some more.
-They’re called falling knives — they hurt when you try to catch the bottom.
+They’re called falling knives — it hurts when you try to catch the bottom.

 Human nature doesn’t discriminate between manias or panics.
 When you treat stocks like lottery tickets, stupid money is bound to be lost.